reshmabidikar/slate/source/includes/_payment-method.md

 ###  Remove custom fields from payment method

-Delete one or more custom fields from a payment method
+Delete one or more custom fields from a payment method.
+It accepts query parameters corresponding to the custom field ids to be deleted. if no query parameters are specified, it deletes all the custom fields corresponding to the payment method.

 **HTTP Request**